 Applying the strictest of interpretations, using personal data of an EU citizen, requires that such consent be freely given, specific, informed, and unambiguous.
 It requires a positive indication of agreement - it cannot be inferred from silence, pre-ticked boxes, or inactivity.

 Having legitimate interest is not equal to having consent, as the data gained cannot be used for other purposes than those implied.

-Once consent is obtained, you need to record and safeguard it, and to be prepared to hand it over when requested as such.
+Once consent is obtained, you need to record and safeguard it and be prepared to hand it over when requested as such.

-The Sitebuilder helps you collect the user's consent, developing a new consent request form, adding clear consent request boxes on forms, reminding you about the consequences of pre-ticked boxes, and encouraging you to update your terms and conditions.
+The Sitebuilder+ helps you collect the user's consent by developing a new consent request form, adding clear consent request boxes on forms, reminding you about the consequences of pre-ticked boxes, and encouraging you to update your terms and conditions.

 Provide customers with the right to access their data

 This means you must provide your customers with a copy of their personal data in an easily readable and portable format.
 You can access the customers' personal data in your Control Panel.
-You should also take into consideration any third party services you use who may have access to your customers’ personal data.
+You should also take into consideration any third-party services you use that may have access to your customers’ personal data.

-Provide customers with the right to delete, edit, restrict certain data uses
+Provide customers with the right to delete, edit, and restrict certain data uses

 Basic requests (e.g. a customer asks you to delete their order) can be quickly managed inside your control panel.
 Again, remember any third-party services that may have access to this data.

 We recommend storing data digitally.
 Encrypted data protected with a password of the minimum recommended strength – or protected by means of a password generator – offer a secure option compared to printed invoices.